-The contractor of Kianyaga Githure - Kibugu road in Kirinyaga County has been forced to stop the construction of a section where a mugumo tree stands
+The contractor of Kianyaga Githure - Kibugu road in Kirinyaga County has been forced to stop the construction of a section where a Mugumo (fig) tree stands until elders make a cleaning ceremony to enable the sacred tree to be cut down.

 The local community demanded the same, fearing that without the ceremony, a calamity may befall them.
 The fig tree has for long been considered sacred in Kikuyu traditions.